diego-aslz/rest-resource/README.md

 way to access RESTful Web Services Apis like Rails.
 It's intended to work like ActiveResource.

-This framework does not have all the functionalities it's intended to have yet.
-However, some of them are (those explained below), and can be already used.

 ## Mapping RESTful resources as models

 To make a class behave like a RESTful resource model, it needs to implement